openfaas/docs/docs/openfaas-pro/sso/cli.md

 Then, whenever a browser is launched, it will open on your Windows host, and the result will come back to the WSL environment.

+!!! note "Note for Windows Subsystem for Linux (WSL) users"
+        When authenticating from WSL, the redirect address will be changed from `http://127.0.0.1` to `http://localhost`.
+Make sure that the address: `http://localhost:31111/oauth/callback` is added as a callback URL for the IdP app for OpenFaaS.

 #### View the token for debugging purposes

 To view the token from your IdP, run: